timjogorman/RicherEventDescription/ms-amr.md

             :manner (h / hard-02))
       :domain (b / boy))
 ```

-**DISCUSSION POINT / PROPOSAL**: In this case, annotate BOTH mentions as coreferential; we may go through and fix the issue.
-If you find yourself doing this often, however, bring it up immediately with your annotation team to make sure you are making the right judgement calls.
+In this case - instances where two terms are related by a ```:mod``` or ```:domain```, but should have been AMRed as having a single concept instead -- you may annotate BOTH mentions as coreferential; we will go through and fix the issue.
+Only do so if you are absolutely sure that is an AMR annotation error, however; otherwise link simply to the term that is treated as less predicative (as in "the boy" in the above example).

 Decomposition Issues